librenms/librenms/doc/Alerting/Templates.md

 # Templates

 > This page is for installs running version 1.41 or later.
+You can find the older docs [here](Old_Templates.md)

 Templates can be assigned to a single or a group of rules and can contain any kind of text.
 There is also a default template which is used for any rule that isn't associated with a template.
 This template can be found under `Alert Templates` page and can be edited.
 It also has an option revert it back to its default content.